embray/PyFITS/docs/source/users_guide/users_schema.rst

 Python, a class attribute is just any variable (other than a method or function) that is defined at the class level.
 The values of each of these so-called "keyword attributes" *must* be a Python `dict` object.
-The keys of that `dict` represent "keyword properties"--that is--properties or rules defining the semantics of that keyword as it is used in that particular data model.
+The keys of that `dict` represent "keyword properties", that is, properties or rules defining the semantics of that keyword as it is used in that particular data model.

-To give a very basic example, one of the most common keyword properties is ``'value'``.
+To give a very basic example, one of the most common keyword properties is `value`_.
 This defines the rules for the value that may be associated with that keyword.
 Say we want to define a model where the keyword ``FOO``, if it appears in a header, *must* have a character string value.
 The schema for such a model (which we're calling ``MySchema``) looks like this::